nuuuwan/news_lk3_data/README.md

 Meanwhile, September 21 has been named as a rest day for the 1st Test match owing to the Presidential Election in Sri Lanka, the SLC pointed out.

 New Zealand’s last tour of Sri Lanka was in August 2019, when they drew a two-match Test series with the hosts.

-Next month’s presidential election is the country’s first poll since it declared a sovereign default in 2022 during an unprecedented economic crisis.

 ...